-Location: 15km northwest of Imperial Metals Red Chris Mine Development in NW British Columbia
+Location: 15 km northwest of Imperial Metals Red Chris Mine Development in northwestern British Columbia

 Target: Porphyry copper-gold

 Rock Type: Upper Triassic Stuhini Group volcanic rocks intruded by early Jurassic monzonitic rocks

 Inferred Resource: 142.3 million tonnes averaging 0.22% Cu and 0.26 g/t Au¹